cloud-coder/docker-lab-2016/part-2/README.md

 > **Note** We are using 2 spaces for indentation

 In the _networks_ definition above we are using a bridge configuration (which is the default).
-The values you see below using _overlay_ you will notice are commented out for now.
+The values you see above using _overlay_ you will notice are commented out for now.
 We will leverage the _overlay_ definition in the Docker Swarm configuration in the next demo.

 ### Define Services in the Compose File